SUSE/scf/README.md

   sudo usermod -G libvirtd -a <username>
   ```

-3. Log out, log in, and then install the `libvirt` and `vagrant-reload` plugins:
+3. Log out, log in, and then install the `libvirt` plugin:

   ```bash
   vagrant plugin install vagrant-libvirt